tanghaowen/GameWindowAPIhooker/README.md

 Windows API Hook
 ===============

-Hook the game’*SysCreateWindowExW* api.
+Hook the game’s *SysCreateWindowExW* api.
 So we can chagne the game’s window size to *800x600 whitout frame*  without bug.

 # usage
 1. Compile the *API HOOKER.cpp* to dll